 Emphysema

 Emphysema causes damage to the lung tissue and alveoli or tiny air sacs.
 Over time, this damage causes the tiny air sacs to break and create one big air pocket instead of small ones.
 When the air sacs break, the big air pockets trap stale air in the damaged tissue and this stops oxygen from easily moving into your blood stream.
-This makes it harder for you to breathe and keep your body properly oxygenated.
+This makes it harder for you to breathe and for your body to get the oxygen it needs.

 Key Facts About Emphysema